-Hi, everybody – I’m back from my holiday break (really enjoyed it, and the football gods were shining upon me, as my Bucs somehow won their division and are playoff bound).
-Now it’s a new year, full of new opportunities and possibilities, so let’s get right to it.
+Hi, everybody – I’m back from my holiday break (really enjoyed it, and the football gods were not awesome to me, as Alabama is now out of the National Championship found, and my Bucs stunk it up last Sunday and this Sunday is our last chance to make the playoffs).
+Now, it’s a new year, full of new opportunities and possibilities, so let’s get right to it.

-If like me, you like to embed your copyright and contact info directly into your images (handy in case you share images on Instagram, FB, Twitter, etc.), then it’s time to update your Lightroom Classic copyright info template for 2023 for the new images you take and import this year.
+If, like me, you like to embed your copyright and contact info directly into your images (handy in case you share images on Instagram, FB, X [formerly Twitter], etc.), then it’s time to update your Lightroom Classic copyright info template for 2023 for the new images you take and import this year.
 It’s really simple but not super obvious, so here we go:

 STEP ONE: Go to the Library Module; go under the Metadata menu up top and choose Edit Metadata Presets as shown above (NOTE: if you don’t already have an existing Copyright template in place, you use this same menu to create one from scratch, so either way you would choose this Edit Metadata Presets to get started).

-STEP TWO: When the Edit Metadata Presets window appears (shown above), choose the name of the preset you want to Edit, and it displays your copyright template info (as seen).
-In my case, I’m editing last year’s Copyright preset, but if you don’t already have one, just start typing your info in the IPTC Copyright and IPTC Creator sections, as I have above.
+STEP TWO: When the Edit Metadata Presets window appears (shown above), choose the name of the preset you want to edit, and it will display your copyright template info (as seen).
+In my case, I’m editing last year’s Copyright preset, but if you don’t already have one, scroll down to the IPTC Copyright section and start typing your info there and the IPTC Creator section below it, as I have above.

-STEP THREE: Go to the IPTC Copyright section, and click on the field to the right of Copyright (as shown above), then just type in 2022 right over where it previously said 2022.
-If you’re creating your first Copyright template, just go ahead and type in 2023 and your name in the Copyright field, and then under Copyright Status, choose “Copyrighted” from the pop-up menu.
+STEP THREE: Go to the IPTC Copyright section, click on the field to the right of Copyright (as shown above), then just type in 2024 right over where it previously said 2023.
+If you’re creating your first Copyright template, just go ahead and type in 2024 and your name in the Copyright field, and then under Copyright Status, choose “Copyrighted” from the pop-up menu.

 STEP FOUR: Once you’ve updated the date, it’s time to save your new preset by going to the Preset pop-up menu at the top of the window and choosing “Save Current Settings as New Preset,” as shown above.